Haley122/haleywu.github.io/research.md

 <br><br>
 #### 3. Distributed temperature sensing (DTS)
 The working principle of DTS is based on Raman scattering, which utilizes the relationship between Stokes and anti-Stokes intensities and temperature.
-In our lab, we have built a DTS system capable of realizing temperature sensing along a 10 km optical fiber in our lab.
+In our lab, we have built a DTS system capable of realizing temperature sensing along a 10 km optical fiber.
 Check out the [basic principle of DTS](https://haleyhw.github.io/web/Part9-Raman-scattering-based-distributed-temperature-sensor-(DTS)/)

 <div align="center">
 <a href="url"><img src="https://raw.githubusercontent.com/haleywuhuan/profile/master/assets/DTS_new.jpg" align="center" width="750"></a>